scylladb/scylladb/docs/cql/dml/insert.rst

 nodes proceed without coordination.
 Eventually cell values supplied by a statement with the highest timestamp will prevail (see :ref:`update ordering <update-ordering>`).

-Unless a timestamp is provided by the client, Scylla will automatically generate a timestamp with microsecond precision for each column assigned by ``INSERT``.
-Scylla ensures timestamps created by the same node are unique.
+Unless a timestamp is provided by the client, ScyllaDB will automatically generate a timestamp with microsecond precision for each column assigned by ``INSERT``.
+ScyllaDB ensures timestamps created by the same node are unique.
 Timestamps assigned at different nodes are not guaranteed to be globally unique.
 With a steadily high write rate timestamp collision